iamjameswalters/iamjameswalters.github.io/content/linux-grandpa-1.md

 ### [I don't like apples](https://www.youtube.com/watch?v=IxJUN6MCnKM)

-It was time to turn to an alternative operating system, something that migth let me have more of a peek under the hood.
+It was time to turn to an alternative operating system, something that might let me have more of a peek under the hood.
 So I turned to the only other operating system I had heard of&mdash;Mac OS.

 Now, all but immediately, I ran into a problem: I did not have a Mac, and Mac OS only comes on Macs.
 And being a gradeschooler, I did not have disposable income&mdash;certainly not Apple levels of disposable income&mdash;to spend on such a thing.
 So, I found another solution.